OasisLMF/OasisPiWind/mdk-builtin-lookup.rst

     'area_coordinates': None,
     'message': 'Peril area lookup: location is 1.0 units from the peril areas global boundary -  the required minimum distance is 0 units'}

+1.11.
+Apart from the location-level lookup method (``lookup``), the peril lookup provides a bulk lookup method (``bulk_lookup``) which can accept a list, tuple, generator, pandas data frame or dict of location items, which can be dicts or Pandas series objects or any object which has as a dict-like interface.

 2. Vulnerability
 ------------------